Scholars at CSC event 2024

 The CSC Connect and Collaborate event is the largest event in the CSC calendar and a chance to celebrate Scholars’ achievements and hear from inspirational speakers involved in the work of the CSC and the wider Commonwealth.

 Scholars will have the chance to meet and share ideas with fellow Scholars based in the UK and showcase how their scholarship work is making a difference in the world.
-The programme will feature talks and interactive sessions throughout the day, as well as opportunities to network and forge lasting connections for future.
+The programme will feature talks and breakout sessions throughout the day, as well as opportunities to network and forge lasting connections for future.

 Event programme